Shradha97/waveglow-tensorflow/README.md

  - [librosa](https://github.com/librosa/librosa)

 You can also setup the environment by the Dockerfile in the repository.
-However, I build the tensorflow r1.12 from source to specify the cuda version to be 9.2, thus it may take much more time to setup the docker image.
+Navigate to the directory where Dockerfile is present and then in terminal, type:
-> docker build -t {IMAGE\_NAME\_YOU\_LIKE} .
+> docker build - < Dockerfile

 ## Dataset Preparation
 For getting the dataset prepared, first **adjust the Input Path section of src/hparams.py** to our dataset path, then run: